-a) With the exception of the opening described in c), when viewed from the side, the car must have bodywork in the area bounded by four lines: one vertical 1330mm forward of the rear wheel centre line, one horizontal 550mm above the reference plane, one horizontal 925mm above the reference plane and one diagonal which intersects the 925mm horizontal at a point 1000mm forward of the rear wheel centre line and the 550mm horizontal at a point lying 50mm forward of the rear wheel centre line.
+a) With the exception of the opening described in 15.2.6, when viewed from the side, the car must have bodywork in the area bounded by four lines: one vertical 1330mm forward of the rear wheel centre line, one horizontal 550mm above the reference plane, one horizontal 925mm above the reference plane and one diagonal which intersects the 925mm horizontal at a point 1000mm forward of the rear wheel centre line and the 550mm horizontal at a point lying 50mm forward of the rear wheel centre line.

-Bodywork within this area must be arranged symmetrically about the car centre line and, when measured 200mm vertically below the diagonal boundary line, must have minimum widths of 150mm and 50mm respectively at points lying 1000mm and 50mm forward of the rear wheel centre line.
+Bodywork within this area must be arranged symmetrically about the car centre plane and, when measured 200mm vertically below the diagonal boundary line, must have minimum widths of 150mm and 50mm respectively at points lying 1000mm and 50mm forward of the rear wheel centre line.
 This bodywork must lie on or outside the boundary defined by a linear taper between these minimum widths.

-- b) Bodywork lying vertically above the upper boundary as defined in a) may be no wider than 125mm and must be arranged symmetrically about the car centre line. - c) In order that a car may be lifted quickly in the event of it stopping on the circuit, the principal rollover structure must incorporate a clearly visible unobstructed opening designed to permit a strap, whose section measures 60mm x 30mm, to pass through it.
+- b) Bodywork lying vertically above the upper boundary as defined in a) may be no wider than 125mm and must be arranged symmetrically about the car centre plane. - c) When viewed from the side, no bodywork forward of the rear wheel centre line may lie above a line parallel to the diagonal boundary defined in a) and intersecting the rear wheel centre line 650mm above the reference plane.